CrickDataChallenge/github-introduction/README.md

 GitHub houses the largest collection of source code from open source to private enterprise projects all over the world.
 It is used extensively by teams within software development companies and by individuals working on their own projects.
 If you want to manage a large code project, share your work, or collaborate with other developers, knowing how to use Git and Github is essential.

+This guide is intended for beginners who are not familiar with git, GitHub and, to some extent, the command line.
+It shows how to use several tools with graphical user interface and keeps usage of the command line to the minimum required for the Crick Data Challenge.
+If you would rather see how to use git at the command line, [here is a good Crick workshop about it](https://github.com/FrancisCrickInstitute/git-workshop).

 ## Table of contents ##

 - [Introduction to GitHub for the Crick Data Challenge](#introduction-to-gitHub-for-the-crick-data-challenge)